symmetryinvestments/symgc/README.md

 - [X] Add object for including new GC into druntime.
 - [X] Test with real projects
 - [X] Remove pthread override, use normal druntime hooks.
+- [X] Detach scan threads from GC start and stop, allow them to be kept for next cycle and beyond.

 Note there are 3 configs:
 - `standard` - Uses only druntime hooks for all GC operations.
 The SDC `pthread_create` trampoline is not used